Nsfr750/MSR605/Docs/OMRON.md

 - The SUM value of in memory. (the number of captured card, magnetic head type and existence of P/F condenser ) is incorrect.
 So the information will be destroyed.
-- Host couldn’t set Option Information by “N1”, “N2”, or “N3”.
+- Host couldnâ€™t set Option Information by â€œN1â€, â€œN2â€, or â€œN3â€.
 Notes:
 *1: The HOST can sent a next command after the HOST received the error code.
-*2: In case of this error, HOST should erase Option Information by “NA” command and set all Option Information again by “N1”, “N2”, or “N3”.
+*2: In case of this error, HOST should erase Option Information by â€œNAâ€ command and set all Option Information again by â€œN1â€, â€œN2â€, or â€œN3â€.

 (5) Error code table (5/8)
 RES
-(ASCII) Sorts of Error Meaning
+(ASCII) Sorts of Error Meaning â€œ40â€ Read Error
-“40” Read Error
 ( SS error )

 ```
 Card abnormality
 *1
 ```
-- The C/R couldn’t detect SS-code in read data.
+- The C/R couldnâ€™t detect SS-code in read data.

 ```
-“41” Read Error
+â€œ41â€ Read Error
 ( ES error )
 ```
 ```
 Card abnormality
 *1
 ```
-- The C/R couldn’t detect ES-code after SS-code in read data.
+- The C/R couldnâ€™t detect ES-code after SS-code in read data.

 ```
-“42” Read Error
+â€œ42â€ Read Error
 ( VRC error )
 ```
 ```